githubinsu/Collaborative-Filtering/README.md

 The goal of this project is to use collaborative filtering to generate personalized product recommendations for customers.

 ## Data Description
+I have utilized publicly available sales data, which has been anonymized and processed for the purpose of analysis.
-I have a dataset containing transaction data, where each row represents an individual order and the columns include information such as Order Date, Customer ID, Product Number, Price, Sector, Category, and Subcategory.
+The dataset contains transaction data, where each row represents an individual order and the columns include information such as Order Date, Customer ID, Product Number, Price, Sector, Category, and Subcategory.

 ## Method
 I used the surprise library to implement collaborative filtering.
 First, I preprocessed the data by creating a rating for each product based on the number of times a customer has purchased it.
 Then, I used the surprise library to train an SVD model on this data.